goDoCer/imperial-computing-materials-downloader/README.md

 It downloads all the files from a student's materials page for that year.
 It also sets up a nice directory structure by year of study and course names.

-Whenever the program is run it refreshes all the downloads as quite often professors change the naming of the uploaded materials.
-If you want to refresh just one course, you can do that as well.
+Whenever the program is run it refreshes all the downloads as quite often professors change the the uploaded materials.
+If you want to refresh just one course, you can do that as well using the -q (--quick) flag.

 ## Requirements